About the programme

 • Can university teams apply?

-Applications from university teams are welcomed if they meet the eligibility criteria and are willing to incorporate as a company if accepted on the programme.
+Applications from university teams are welcomed if they meet the eligibility criteria and are willing to incorporate as a company if accepted into the programme.

 Subscribe to the Digital Catapult newsletter